 While they don't look the same, the FinsX Extended Disc has copied 8 of the 21 Sales Competencies that OMG measures, as well as 5 of the underlying attributes from other competencies.
 So on the surface it appears to measure 13 of the competencies that OMG measures.
 But does it really?
 Let's dig deeper.

-The FinsX Extended DiSC is really DiSC without the adapted style.
-DiSC has four dimensions, one for each letter in its name.
+DiSC assessments have four dimensions, one for each letter in its name.
 For those who aren't familiar, they include Dominance, Influence, Steadiness and Compliance.
 While there are some variations to the questions and formats of the various DiSC tests, what they all have in common is that the questions are asked in a social context.
+This particular assessment also asks some questions in the context of selling.
 You can see some DiSC questions here.

-From 30,000 feet, the first question that must be asked is how in the world does the FinsX Extended DiSC arrive at findings like Prospecting, Qualifying, Handling Objections or Sales Process from the social questions asked in a DiSC that has only the four dimensions?
+From 30,000 feet, the first question that must be asked is how in the world does the FinsX Extended DiSC arrive at findings like Prospecting, Qualifying, Handling Objections or Sales Process from a DiSC assessment with only the four dimensions?

 The quick answer is that they can't!
 If you dig deeper into the FinsX Extended DiSC report, they actually measure something quite different from what their summary says.

 For example, look at this description of the prospecting finding:

 See it?
 Whether one scores low or high, it's about a mindset, not a sales capability or competency.
 So what does FinsX Extended DiSC mean when they refer to a prospecting mindset?
 Let's dig further!
 This is their description of the Hunter mindset.

 Huh?
 It's instant gratification!
 I'm not kidding!
 It gets worse.
 Let's dig further!
 This is their description of what the Prospecting score actually measures:

 That's right - it has nothing at all to do with prospecting.
 They are lying to you in their dashboard summary!